MOZIK24/your-personal-pixel-canvas/README.md

 ## 🛠️ Getting Started: One-Time Setup

-If you are using this template for the first time, you need to follow three simple steps to get everything working.
+If you are using this template for the first time, you need to follow these steps to get everything working.

 ### Step 1: Create a GitHub Account